 Not only is Maynard pressing charges against McGee for damage in his lawsuit, he is also suing Snapchat.
 His lawyers argue that Snapchat knowingly was encouraging reckless driving behavior by offering users trophies for using various filters.
 The lawsuit also cites a similar accident that occurred with a woman Snapchatting her 110 mph speed in Brazil.
 In fact, prior to the incident, various petitions had called for Snapchat to remove the speed filter with no response from the company.
 Nearly 40 percent of social media users log into services while driving.

 The dramatic rise in car accidents related to cell phone usage and mobile technology has led to many states implementing restrictions on phone usage while driving.
 Currently, Missouri has no such laws in place for banning cell phone usage while driving.
 Texting while driving, however, is illegal for people under the age of 21.
 Regardless of the laws, cell phone usage while driving, whether it’s talking or texting can be very dangerous and drivers are encouraged to invest in hands-free devices or refrain from using the mobile devices while driving.

 Getting Compensation for Reckless Driving Accident

 Mobile technology is pervasive in the modern era and there are very few amongst us who aren’t guilty of using our cell phones while driving, at least occasionally.
 Despite not having any laws in place against using cell phones while driving, it can still constitute as reckless driving if you have an accident.
 If you have been injured in a car accident caused by another driver who was distracted because of their cell phone, you are entitled to compensation.
-Contact the skilled auto accident lawyer in Kansas City at the Krause and Kinsman Law Firm to learn more about how reckless driving can affect your case.
+Contact the skilled Kansas City auto accident lawyer at the Krause & Kinsman Law Firm to learn more about how reckless driving can affect your case.
 Call today for a free consultation regarding the specifics of your case.